minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    Mutually exclusive with the following options:

-   - :mc-cmd-option:`~mc ilm edit expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm edit expired-object-delete-marker`

 .. mc-cmd:: expired-object-delete-marker
-   :option:

    *Optional* Specify this option to direct MinIO to remove delete markers for objects with no remaining object versions.
 Specifically, the delete marker is